pingone-davinci/documentation/docs/aws-secrets-manager/README.md

 Once configured, simply add the AWS Secrets Manager into the flow and choose the desired capability.
 The following are example use cases:

-## Fetching Secrets for use in the Make REST API Call Capability of the HTTP Connector
+## Fetching Secrets for use in the "Make REST API Call" Capability of the HTTP Connector

 Unless using a public/unauthenticated API endpoint, the "Make REST API Call" capability of the HTTP Connector requires you to configure API authorization/authentication details into the headers or query/body parameters.
 This may include an API Key, a Username/Password for HTTP basic authentication or a client ID/client secret combination.